cloudmesh-community/book/chapters/cloud/use-cases.md

 ![Construction](images/construction.png) ![No](images/no.png)

-For NASA, technological advancements in satellite instrumentation, communication and other fields has resulted in the current and upcoming deluge of remote sensing Earth science data.
+For NASA, technological advancements in satellite instrumentation, communication, and other fields have resulted in the current and upcoming deluge of remote sensing Earth science data.
 In 2012, Skytland wrote:

-*We (NASA) have deep space spacecraft that sends back data in the order of MB/s.
+*We (NASA) have deep-space spacecraft that sends back data in the order of MB/s.
 Then we have earth orbiters that can send back data in GB/s per second.
 In our current missions, data is transferred with radio frequency, which is relatively slow.
 In the future, NASA will employ technology such as optical (laser) communication to increase the download and mean a 1000x increase in the volume of data.
-This is much more then we can handle today and this is what we are starting to prepare for now.
-We are planning missions today that will easily stream more than **24TB’s** a day.* [@nasa-big-data]
+This is much more then we can handle today, and this is what we are starting to prepare for now.
+We are planning missions today that will easily stream more than ** 24TB's** a day.* [@nasa-big-data]

-Note that the **24TB's** only refers to the Level 0 (raw) data streamed from the satellite.
+Note that the ** 24TB's** only refers to the Level 0 (raw) data streamed from the satellite.
 Not accounted for is the post-processing of that Level 0 into higher-level data products by the SIPSs.

-One such mission is the upcoming NASA/Indian Space Research Organisation (ISRO) Synthetic Aperture Radar (NISAR) mission that is currently schedule to launch in 2021 @fig:nisar-satellite:
+One such mission is the upcoming NASA/Indian Space Research Organisation (ISRO) Synthetic Aperture Radar (NISAR) mission that is currently scheduled to launch in 2021 @fig:nisar-satellite:

 *Using advanced radar imaging that will provide an unprecedented, detailed